Aakarshv7/Linear_Regression_Prediction/README.md

 Prediction of Sales Price Of House

-This project predicts the sale price of house using Linear Regression method.
+Machine Learning Project which predicts Sales price of House by analysing different conditions / factor which can affect Sale Price.
+This project successfully predicts Sale price using Linear Regression Model
-Project Successfully predicts sale price by analysing different parameters and Accuracy-78%.
+Language Used - Python ( Pandas , Numpy , mataplotlib, Sklearn)